Spirasi: History

 Spirasi was one of the organisations which attempted to aid Ms Y as she sought an abortion in Ireland in 2013.
-Spirasi celebrated its 20-year anniversary with a reception at the President of Ireland's residence, Áras an Uachtaráin on 26 March 2019.
+Spirasi celebrated its 20-year anniversary with a reception at the President of Ireland's residence, Áras an Uachtaráin, on 26 March 2019.

 Core activities

-Spirasi utilise a multidisciplinary approach for initial assessments of victims of torture or cruel, inhumane, or degrading treatment which incorporates medical, therapeutic and psychosocial elements.
+Spirasi utilises a multidisciplinary approach for initial assessments of victims of torture or cruel, inhumane, or degrading treatment which incorporates medical, therapeutic and psychosocial elements.